 Halloween isn't all pumpkins and hayrides.
-For many, this time of year is more about thrills, chills, horror and fright and less about trick-or-treating (or trunk-or-treating).
-Good thing Connecticut has some of the scariest haunted houses you'll ever find!
+There are also thrills and chills to be had right here in Connecticut at some of the scariest haunted houses you'll ever find!
 These frightful attractions are geared towards older children, teens, and adults and not recommended for very young children.
 If you're looking for the real deal, check out our post on the Real Haunted Houses of Connecticut.
 For those who just want to have a spooky-good time, then a haunted house attraction is just the thing.
 From amusement parks filled with zombies to empty summer camps and abandoned school buildings, there is something to scare the pants off of everyone.
 We've rounded up the scariest haunted houses across the state, and a couple that are right over the border, for all of your frightful fun this Halloween season.
 Check it out...if you dare!

 The Haunted Isle experience takes you on a trolley ride into the deep, dark woods.
 Once you arrive at the Isle and pass through the gates, brave an unlit path for the scare of a lifetime.
 Ghosts, goblins, and zombies haunt your journey back to the trolley and the safety of civilization.
 Once your trip is complete, refuel with food trucks and a concession stand.

 17 River Street, East Haven CT, 06512, 203-467-6927

 The Hallow at Fairview Tree Farm

 September 28, 29, 30, October 6, 7, 8, 13, 14, 15, 20, 21, 22, 27, 28

 Encounter four scary attractions at this Shelton farm where havoc reigns during the Halloween season.
 Brave the Melonhead Revenge Trail and find out for yourself whether the legends are true.
 Visit Hemlock Manner Mortuary, Pine Hills Parish, and The Dark Harvest.